 Leandro – ¡Todo bien*!
 Tú, ¿qué tal?

 Denichi – How are you doing, neighbor!

-Leandro – All right!
+Leandro – Yeah, all good!
 What about you?

-*Erika’s top tip – There are many fun ways to reply to ‘qué tal’!
+*Erika’s top tip – there are many fun ways to reply to ‘qué tal’!
 ‘Todo bien’ literally means ‘all good’, but it’s also akin to ‘all right’.